grails-plugins/grails-paypal/README.md

 A PayPalController is provided that has a "notifyPaypal" action which deals with responses from the PayPal IPN.
 In order for this to function you need to enable IPN in your PayPal Profile under Profile / Instant Payment Notification Preferences and provide PayPal with the URL you have mapped the "notify" action to.

-In order for this plug-in to function you must configure the following settings in Config.groovy:
+In order for this plug-in to function you must configure the following settings in application.groovy:

 * grails.paypal.server - The URL of the paypal server
 * grails.paypal.email - The email of the merchant account